 Password day is not less than a holiday; on this day you need to protect your identities and accounts more than any other day.
 You need to protect your family and friends from the dangers that can come with identity theft.
 All you need is to go through your passwords, use strong non-sense phrases and make them stronger.
 You can add spaces, letters and numbers to create something unique and nonsense so that no hacker can understand what your password is.
 The most usual mistakes that people do is they use names, dates, their pet names as passwords which are too often post to Facebook; you need to avoid such foolishness.
 You should never use your personal information as your password; it can threaten your online accounts.

 Here is a list of ways you can use to celebrate your password day:

-Every year millions of accounts got hacked on Facebook and other social media platforms just because people don’t know the importance of strong password.
+Every year millions of accounts got hacked on Facebook and other social media platforms just because people don’t know the importance of a strong password.
 It’s time to educate people around you by sharing information about the importance of a strong password.
 There are still many people who like to use 12356 as their password, like seriously!

 Review your password policy:

 When did you last review your password policy?
 It’s time to revisit it and evaluate where the adjustments are needed and can be made.
 Microsoft had presented new password recommendations that are a lot different from conventional best practices.
 You can check them as well.

 If you are one of those who don’t change their passwords even after a couple of years, then this is the day you need to take the initiative and put a strong password on all your accounts.
 It is most evident that thousands of people still practice the same poor password hygiene.
 If your users still do the same and write passwords down and never try to change, then it’s the right time to force them to bring change.